shadabsk/Time-Complexity-Analyzer-Using-Python-and-Tkinter/Readme.md

 ## Demonstrations

 * Take a look at the working project demonstration.
-Click on the image to view the complete video
+Click on the image to view the complete video.

 [![Time Complexity Analyzer](https://i.ytimg.com/vi/NYXaGTUUiPs/hqdefault.jpg)](https://youtu.be/NYXaGTUUiPs)